kayaman/marcosh/src/posts/2023-07-16-create-simple-t3-stack-crud.md

 published: true
 ---

-# Create a T3 simple application for fun

-[audience #begineers]

 ## WTF is T3 stack?

 [T3-Stack](https://create.t3.gg/)

 Disclaimer: currently the create t3-app isn't using the new Next.js 13 App Router.
 We won't be using it in this article.
+Check out [this effort](https://github.com/trpc/next-13) for more details.

 ## Bootstrapping